 “Overcoming these barriers will enhance producer capability and enterprise viability.”

-For her study, Alison will travel to North America, the United Kingdom, New Zealand, Argentina and South Africa.
+For her study, Alison travelled to North America, the United Kingdom, New Zealand, Argentina and South Africa.